What Steps Should I Take if I was Wrongfully Terminated, or Demoted or had some Other Negative Employment Action Taken?

 IV.
 Duty to Seek Work, Keep Records, Get Help, and Apply for Unemployment Insurance

 Once fired, take certain steps immediately – Duty to Find Another Job, “Mitigate Your Losses,” Keep Records or Start Your Account of What Happened and How it Affects(ed) You, Get Help, and Apply for Unemployment Insurance.
 You can consult our office for more detailed suggestions, but you have a duty to find another job and not doing so gives a defense to money damages that you might seek so starting the job search and documenting it is essential.
-Keep records of all your efforts – email, resumes sent, letter, etc. Get books from your library on job hunting.
+Keep records of all your efforts – email, resumes sent, written letters or correspondence, etc. Get books from your library on job hunting.
 Richard Nelson Bolles’ What Color is Your Parachute? is a classic updated for the internet age.

 Apply for unemployment compensation.
 Sometimes employers will not contest it and if they do and you can show wrongful termination, you may receive this important income benefit.
 While proof of emotional distress by an expert, a psychologist or psychiatrist, is not required, it can both help you deal with the stress of job loss and feelings arising from the humiliation and loss connected with acts of discrimination.
 The main reason you should seek it, is to help with any psychological issues, but this will also help prove emotional distress damages.
 Keeping records of the effect of the emotional distress on your life, particularly of any side effects of depression, loss of sleep, anger, diminished enjoyment of various aspects of life, and stress on relationships will help.
 Go back and fill in all parts of the events journal that you may or may not have had time to completely document, during earlier periods regarding the acts of discrimination.